 Why Choose PRS to Value and/or Sell Your Pharmacy

 Selling your pharmacy is the culmination of a lifetime of hard work.
 If you wish to discuss your options with the professional pharmacy brokerage and valuation experts at PRS, please reach out to us.
-If you decide to have us value and/or sell your pharmacy, we will assign one of PRS’s licensed Pharmacists with at least 20 years of experience valuing, selling, opening and transferring retail pharmacies to be your Project Manager.
-The Pharmacist Project Manager, along with our skilled support staff, will work with you every step of the way to take the stress out of, what can be, a very stressful process.
+If you decide to have PRS value and/or sell your pharmacy, we will assign one of our licensed Pharmacists with at least 20 years of experience valuing, selling, opening and transferring retail pharmacies to be your Project Manager.
+Your Pharmacist Project Manager, along with our skilled support staff, will work with you every step of the way to take the stress out of, what can be, a very stressful process.

 PRS is a Different Kind of Broker…

 PRS is the ONLY pharmacy ownership and brokerage consultant endorsed by NCPA, the Federation of Pharmacy Networks and over twenty Buying Groups representing more than 15,000 independent pharmacies.
 Why?
-Unlike some companies that claim to be experts, we actually are, and our vast experience in a variety of unique situations make us the BRAND NAME in pharmacy consulting, compliance and brokerage.
+Our vast experience in a variety of unique independent pharmacy business situations make us the BRAND NAME in pharmacy consulting, compliance and brokerage.

 To date, PRS has sold, transferred, or opened over 500 independent pharmacies and has worked in all 50 states.
 Our experience will far exceed your expectations.
 We are fully insured, licensed and accredited.
 We invite you to compare us to our competition and see for yourself.

 About the authors:

 Harry Lattanzio is a registered Pharmacist, a Pharmacy Owner and President of PRS Pharmacy Services.
 He has been helping independent pharmacies succeed for over thirty-five years.